 Place the dumplings carefully so it doesn’t open.
 You can use a toothpick to help hold the leaf.

 Repeat with the rest of the leaves and meat.

 If you don’t have a steamer, you can boil the dumplings in a saucepan with boiling water.
 However, you will lose a lot of taste and flavor because it will get diluted into the water.
 By steaming it, you preserve the taste of the fillings.

 Another option is to bake it covered in a preheated 350F oven for 25- 30 minutes.
 It should come out like steamed dumplings as long as you cover the baking tray with foil before baking.

-Ginger Pork and Cabbage Dumplings
+Keto Pork Cabbage Dumplings